francesco-andreucci/MHPC23-P1.7-Fr_-/README.md

    cmake --build build
 ```
 or use the bmake.sh script (./bmake.sh build).
 This project uses gtest library.
 Unit tests are configured using googletest, and they automatically detect whether OpenMP and/or MPI are present or not and test accordingly.
 All the test can be run by typing "make test" from the build folder.

+NB.
+On macOS with Clang, additional settings are applied to address specific warnings and OpenMP support.

 Our report is in the file Benchmark_report_MHPC_FZB-1.pdf.